-1. Visual check - from inside the bus with the engine running, rotate the steering wheel lightly from side to side until the turning motion is observed at the tires and note free play (lash) at the steering wheel outer diameter.
+- 1. Visual check from inside the bus with the engine running, rotate the steering wheel lightly from side to side until the turning motion is observed at the tires and note free play (lash) at the steering wheel outer diameter.
 This procedure must be performed with the vehicle on the ground.
 Repair steering wheel if cracked (plastic) or worn in the contact area.

-• Free play (lash) exceeds the amounts specified in the chart below.
+The vehicle shall be removed from service until repairs are made if: - Free play (lash) exceeds the amounts specified in the chart below.